MichaelRea-NZ/Connect-4-Python-MVC-Refactor/README.md

 Demonstration Video
 A full walkthrough of the project is available on YouTube:
 Demonstration Video
-A full walkthrough of the project is available on YouTube:
+A full walkthrough of the project is available on YouTube: https://youtu.be/OwsqLQ2miJY
-Connect 4 MVC Project Walkthrough

 Skills Demonstrated
 Python programming